City of Philadelphia’s Opioid website

 Locales such as El Campamento and McPherson Square park, where librarians are trained to administer overdose-reversing medicine, have garnered national attention in recent months.
 The city has stepped up its response.
 Harm-reduction advocates have been pitching to bring a safe injection site to the neighborhood.

-Meanwhile, lesser-discussed places such as the Emerald Street tunnel underscore the sheer scope of problem.
+Meanwhile, lesser-discussed places such as the Emerald Street tunnel underscore the sheer scope of the problem.

 When the warm weather strikes, this thoroughfare north of Lehigh Avenue evolves from a small refuge for regular mainstays like Michael into a full-blown shantytown, packed with mattresses and battered furniture and makeshift shelters.